Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 <li class="fragment"><strong>Rivalrous</strong> My consumption reduces your possibility to consume</li>
 <li class="fragment">i.e., a public park, an office coffee machine.</li>
 </ul>

+Notes:

+- Recall: Public good was _non_-rivalrous.

+Examples:

+- Public park: anyone can go; too many people spoil the experience or kills the grass.
+- Coffee machine in the office: anyone can use it; too many users may cause congestion or the amount of coffee may be limited.

 ---